DeityVengy/Star-Wars-Genesis-V5-Wabbajack/README.md

 ### I am not joking.
 This is NOT Skyrim.
 Having just 1 mod that's not supposed to be there can make the entire modlist break.
 For those of you who are interested, you find a mini-guide at the end on how to add additional mods to Star Wars Genesis safely.

 ## **Wabbajack Install Guide**   <br />
 1. Create the following three folders at the root of your drive (e.g., C:\, D:\, or whichever drive you're using).
+Previous users of my modlist should NOT install over their existing V4 modlist.
 ![image](https://github.com/user-attachments/assets/eff384de-f4d1-4f8c-9858-94270f307742)
 2. Download [Star Wars Genesis Wabbajack Compiler](https://www.youtube.com/deityvengy) and put it inside the **COMPILER** folder.
 3. Download the latest version of Wabbajack.exe from [here](https://www.wabbajack.org/) and put it inside the **WABBAJACK** folder.